Mesothelioma and U.S. Navy Veterans

 Whenever these ship parts were installed, repaired, or removed, asbestos dust was released into the air of tightly enclosed ship areas.

-As these components aged, their exteriors wore down, making it harder to avoid disturbing the asbestos and easier to release the dangerous fibers into the air.
+As these components aged, their exteriors also wore down, making it harder to avoid disturbing the asbestos and easier to release the dangerous fibers into the air.

 Types of U.S. Navy Ships with Asbestos